Conor McGregor Net Worth

 Floyd Mayweather Fight and Earnings:

-On August 26, 2017, Conor switched from the MMA cage to a boxing ring when he faced off against Floyd Mayweather.
+On August 26, 2017, Conor switched from the MMA cage to a boxing ring when he faced off against undefeated champion Floyd Mayweather.
 The fight was one of the most lucrative PPV events of all time generating 4.3 million buys.
-At that level, Conor earned $100 million between guarantees, merch royalties, concessions and bonuses.
-If you assume Conor lost around 50% of his earnings to taxes, $100 million gross earnings left him with a net worth of $85 million.
+At that level, Conor earned an estimated $100 million between guarantees, merchandise royalties, concessions and bonuses.
+If you assume Conor lost around 50% of his earnings to taxes, $100 million gross earnings left him with a net worth of $85 million after the Floyd fight.

-Between June 2017 and June 2018, also earned around $14 million came from endorsements with companies like Burger King, Beats by Dre and Anheuser-Busch.
+Between June 2017 and June 2018, Conor also earned around $14 million from endorsements with companies like Burger King, Beats by Dre and Anheuser-Busch.

 Had Conor (against all odds) beaten Mayweather, it would have set up a rematch where Conor could have earned another absolutely massive payday.
 It wouldn't be unreasonable to assume that he would have been able to demand a minimum of 50% of revenue from a future fight.
 That would theoretically have resulted in a $200-$300 million payday.